ParkPal Case study header - three mobile screens of the app ParkPal

 UX/UI Design • Product Design

 Chicago's parks provide endless opportunities for recreation, enrichment, and entertainment.
-This end-to-end UX research and UI design project shows how we created a centralized hub for people to explore enticing park experiences.
+We created a centralized hub for people to explore enticing park experiences and never miss an exciting opportunity.

 Timeline: 10 weeks